-Depending on whether you start the course in October or February you would have a free choice module which you could select from the modules available that semester.
-Depending on the module you choose to study, content covered would vary.
-Please note some modules may have specific entry requirements.
-The current offer includes modules covering aspects of Special Education Needs or Disability Studies; Advanced Mentoring and Coaching; Early Childhood; or Education Leadership and Management.
+Depending on whether you start the course in October or February you would have a free choice module which you could choose from the modules available that semester.
+Depending on the module you choose to study (please note some modules may have specific entry requirements) content covered could vary.
+Currently on offer including those covering aspects of Special Education Needs or Disability Studies or Advanced Mentoring and Coaching or Early Childhood or Education Leadership and Management.
 However, for full time students owing to timetabling constraints some of the options might not be available.